mvolkmann/MyUnixEnv/notes/GoNotes.md

 Create a `go` directory in your home directory.
 Set `GOPATH` to point to this directory.
-In the future if you decide to switch to a different workspace, don't forget to change this environment variable to point to it.
+In the future if you decide to create an additional workspace and switch to it, don't forget to change this environment variable to point to it.

+One way to see the current value of `GOPATH` is to enter `go env GOPATH`.
+This works on any platform, unlike entering `echo $GOPATH` which only works on UNIX-like systems.

 ### Create First App